SimoneChieppa/Art-Movement-Classification/README.md

 # Art-Movement-Classification

-The aim of this project is to classify correctly artworks belonging to different art movements by using Machine Learning and Deep Learning techniques.
-To understand how we worked and to see the results of the work check the [Report](https://github.com/SimoneChieppa/Art-Movement-Classification/blob/main/report.pdf).
+The objective of this project is to accurately classify artworks belonging to various art movements through the utilization of Machine Learning and Deep Learning techniques.
+For a detailed understanding of our methodology and to explore the outcomes of our work, please refer to the [Report](https://github.com/SimoneChieppa/Art-Movement-Classification/blob/main/report.pdf).